 Why Would I Need Revision Rhinoplasty?

 Any surgery has the potential for complications.
 Even if the surgery itself goes well, the healing process may not go as planned.
-Every patient is different and may require revision surgery for any number of reasons.
+Every patient is different and may require revision rhinoplasty in Atlanta for any number of reasons.
 Some of the most common reasons patients undergo revision rhinoplasty include:

 - Having too much or too little bone or cartilage removed